AthanorLabs/atomic-swap/docs/rpc.md

 - none

 Returns:
-- `ethPrice`: the current ETH/USD price multiplied by 10^8.
-- `xmrPrice`: the current XMR/USD price multiplied by 10^8.
-- `exchangeRate`: the exchange rate expressed as the XMR/ETH price ratio.

 - `ethUpdatedAt`: time when the ETH price was last updated (RFC 3339 formatted)
 - `ethPrice`: current ETH/USD price (8 decimal points or less)
 - `xmrUpdatedAt`: time when the XMR price was last updated (RFC 3339 formatted)